Cotton, burlap, glass beads, twine, leather, and wood

 The Harold T. Clark Educational Extension Fund 1985.1082

 The name given to masks like this, mbap mteng, means "animal with huge ears."
-In the Cameroon grassfields the elephant signifies power, authority, prestige, and leadership.
-The colorful glass beads that decorate the mask’s surface were imported from Venice and Bohemia and signal wealth and prosperity.
-Such elephant masks were worn by members of an exclusive male secret society in ritual dances and funerary ceremonies.
+In the Cameroon Grassfields kingdoms the elephant signifies power, authority, prestige, and leadership.
+The colorful glass beads that decorate the mask’s surface were imported from Venice and Bohemia (in Europe) and signal wealth and prosperity.
+Members of Kuosi, an exclusive male secret society, wore such elephant masks for ritual dances and funerary ceremonies.